-This blog is a follow up from the Dynamic Accountability Dialogue: Feminist Youth-Led Research and Practice with Dr. Suchi Gaur (World YWCA), Yande Kalengo (Restless Development), and Yasmina Benslimane (Politics4Her) – moderated by Jacqueline Hart (Feminist Humanity Network)
+This blog is a follow up from the Dynamic Accountability Dialogue: Feminist Youth-Led Research and Practice with Dr. Suchi Gaur (World YWCA), Yande Kalengo (Restless Development), and Yasmina Benslimane (Politics4Her) – moderated by Jacqueline Hart (The Feminist Humanitarian Network)

 Continue reading below to watch the dialogue recording and to find tools and approaches for feminist research and practice